jamescostian/vbrand/README.md

 You'll end up with an executable called `vbrand` (or `Debug/vbrand.exe` on Windows) - you can move it into your `$PATH` if you want to access it more easily.

 ### Troubleshooting VS Builds

+If you can't run MSBuild at all, you should look into adding your MSBuild executable to your path - see [this](https://social.msdn.microsoft.com/Forums/en-US/26d0266c-e642-4c1d-a42c-ba8a69c40667/vsbuildtoolsexe-missing-in-visual-studio-build-tools-2017) or [this](https://stackoverflow.com/a/12608705) for tips.

 If you get an error about not having the right MSBuild version (e.g. it wanted me to have v141 but I had v140), then explicitly pass your MSBuild version to cmake like this: `cmake -T v140 -Dbrand:STRING="your brand here" .` which may require you to delete some CMake cache files